littlefishy1/Device-Monitor-Dashboard/README.md

 - Warning thresholds
 - Current simulated value

 The sensors generate data using a simple update function.
+I kept the sensor classes in a separate file so the data generation logic is isolated from the UI and easier to test.

 ---